anthonypanzz/devops-IaC-cloudformation-project/README.md

-# Deploy a Highly-Available, Secure and Scalable Web App Using CloudFormation
+# Deploy a Highly-Available and Scalable Web App Using CloudFormation

 # Overview
 This project involves deploying a high-availability web application using AWS CloudFormation.
 The infrastructure setup includes network resources, EC2 instances, a Load Balancer, S3 buckets, security groups, and auto-scaling for the web servers.
 The goal is to create a scalable solution that serves static content, provides redundancy, and ensures high availability.